 At the beginning of each year, I make a point of discussing everything with my husband.
 We talk about any new changes, new directions, new goals, and new ideas we’d like to try out.
 During these discussions, he makes a point of letting me know how he’d like to be involved in our children’s learning.
-This year, he is participating in PE and teaching logic on weekends.
+This year he is participating in PE and helping with government/economics.

 Sometimes we talk about things as they come up, others at the end of the night.
 The most fun way to have our conversations?
 A date night!
-Make a special coffee date and together plan out the coming year for your family.
+We make a special coffee date and together plan out the coming year for our family.

 Knowing my husband is 100% behind what we do gives me great peace of mind.
 I am not in this alone, I am not doing this on my own strength.
 We are in this together for the long haul, raising and training our children.
 If you don’t already, consider making your husband an active part of your homeschooling.
 No matter how “small” the contribution, it will be well worth the effort.